Speaking to Council

 When speaking to Councillors, it is customary to first acknowledge the Chairperson by saying “Mayor” or “Chair,” followed by the Councillor’s title and name—for example, “Mayor and Councillor [Last Name].”

 No, you cannot ask questions of Council or Administration during your presentation.
-However, after your presentation, Council members may ask you questions related to the issue you have presented.
+However, after your presentation, Council members may ask you questions related to the matter you have presented.

 For further details, you may also review the Guide to Council and Committee Meetings, which offers comprehensive information on procedures and expectations.